venkatasykam/DevOpsWebApp/README.md

    Follow the steps from 1 to 4 https://github.com/DevOpsPlatform/Phase-2/blob/master/Docker/DockerStacks/docker-stack.md.

+   You can directly run Step-4 as one of my image already exists.
+If you want to build your own image and push to your account, then follow the below steps-2,3.

 ### Step-2: Run maven build

   * Install java, maven, git on ubuntu docker-master machine -- refer [java-maven-git-setup-ubuntu.sh](https://github.com/DevOpsPlatform/Phase-1/blob/master/java-maven-git-setup-ubuntu.sh).